gameboo/misc/de10pro-instructions.md

-Prepare an sdcard with a fat partition and a bsd rootfs partition For example, using cheribuild

-../cheribuild/cheribuild.py --source-root=/home/gameboo/devstuff/cheri --freebsd/repository=https://github.com/CTSRD-CHERI/freebsd-morello --freebsd/git-revision=stratix10 --freebsd/toolchain=system-llvm freebsd-aarch64 disk-image-freebsd-aarch64
+Prepare an sdcard with a fat partition and a bsd rootfs partition For example, using cheribuild `../cheribuild/cheribuild.py --source-root=<path to your cheri build source root, a.k.a. /home/gameboo/devstuff/cheri> --freebsd/repository=https://github.com/CTSRD-CHERI/freebsd-morello --freebsd/git-revision=stratix10 --freebsd/toolchain=system-llvm freebsd-aarch64 disk-image-freebsd-aarch64`.

-You can put files to add to the final bsd rootfs in /home/gameboo/devstuff/cheri specifically, add a dtbo describing the uart and the /boot/loader.conf.local to point to it
+You can put files to add to the final bsd rootfs in `<path to your cheri build source root, a.k.a. /home/gameboo/devstuff>/cheri/extra-files/*` specifically, add a `.dtbo` describing the uart and the `/boot/loader.conf.local` to point to it.

 In the Fat partition, you want:

 - a u-boot binary
 - the `*.core.rbf` to use for the fpga configuration
-- the dtb
+- the `*.dtb` for the ARM HPS system
-- the efi bsd loader
+- the `*.efi` bsd loader
 - the bsd kernel to boot

 In the bsd rootfs partition, you want: